-The most premium and the most expensive Delta credit card from Amex is the Delta Reserve card, coming in with a $450 annual fee (See rates & fees).
+The most premium and the most expensive Delta credit card from Amex is the Delta Reserve card, coming in with a $450 annual fee ($550 if application is received on or after 1/30/2020) (See rates & fees).
 This card comes with 40,000 Delta miles and 10,000 Medallion® Qualification Miles (MQMs) after spending $3,000 on purchases in the first three months of account opening.

 This is the toughest of the Delta credit cards to get approved for, but still only requires a credit score of around 700 or above.
 That’s fairly reasonable for a great card that some folks will want to keep long term for its perks and benefits.

 Blue Delta SkyMiles Credit Card from American Express